YashKalbande/FCR/pacman.md

 ## Building the Game World

-__world__ function will use to build game world.
-Of course you can choose your own colours, but to start with we’re using the traditional black and blue environment of the 1980 version of Pac-man.
-That final colour (path.dot) is assigned to our dots on the path.
-You’ll notice we’re taking advantage of the brick function we set up previously..
+__world__ function will use to build the game world.
+Of course, you can choose your colors, but to start with we’re using the traditional black and blue environment of the 1980 version of Pac-man.
+That final color (path.dot) is assigned to our dots on the path.
+You’ll notice we’re taking advantage of the brick function we set up previously.
 Remember to be very careful about the indentation of each line - for example, make sure the path.up() is lined up exactly under the if syntax.
 ```python3
 def world():
     Screen().bgcolor('black')